Guide for postgraduate students

 If the Assessment Committee has reported that progress has not been satisfactory and/or an extension of the probationary period has been recommended, a meeting with the Postgraduate Studies Committee to discuss the work plan for the second year will be required.

 2nd year assessment.
-This will involve a 30-minute oral presentation before all students, supervisors, staff and Postgraduate Studies Committee (usually as a part of the Research Clinic series).
-The presentation should include a background introduction, aims of the project, description of methods used/developed (and problems encountered), results obtained, and plans for future work.
+Students should submit a report updating their Postgraduate Studies Committee on progress.
+A template can be made available but should include a background introduction, aims of the project, description of methods used/developed (and problems encountered), results obtained, and plans for future work.
 Add any details of courses attended and training received.
-Two weeks prior to the presentation, students must submit a report which summarises what they will present.
-A template will be provided.

-A Meeting between student and members of the Postgraduate Studies Committee will be arranged followed by a meeting between supervisor/s and the Committee to review progress.
+A Meeting between student and members of your Postgraduate Studies Committee will be arranged followed by a meeting between supervisor/s and the Committee to review progress.
+Students are required to bullet points raised to them to ensure understanding.

 Submission of detailed thesis plan (chapter titles and list of their contents, plus an assessment of how much of the work is completed and how much remains to be done).
 Also include a Hypothesis, Aims and a Gantt chart timeline covering remaining work versus time and should again indicate where the project has changed from the 1st year report hypothesis and aims.
 Add any details of courses attended and training received.
 The thesis plan should be submitted two weeks prior to 3rd year assessment meeting.